Content Releases lets teams bundle changes, preview, and publish with confidence—turning messy content updates into a structured, reliable process.

 For product owners:

-Content Releases introduces a simple but powerful concept: the ability to group multiple document changes into a single unit that can be previewed, validated, and published (and unpublished) together.
+Content Releases introduces a simple but powerful concept: the ability to group multiple document changes into a single unit that can be previewed, validated, and published, and unpublished together – giving you complete control over your content's lifecycle.

 Here's how it works: